 How Does Ash Wood Stain?

-Ash wood surface stains well and will accept any stain color since the surface has large pores, which allows the liquid application to be absorbed easily.
+Ashwood surface stains well and will accept any stain color since the surface has large pores, which allows the liquid application to be absorbed easily.

-How Do You Clean Cabinets Made of Ash?
+How Do You Clean Ash Cabinets?

 You can also scrub the stain with baking soda and a wet sponge.
 To avoid scratching the cabinet surface, use a soft toothbrush or a scrub brush with nylon bristles.